gchure/phd/docs/src/frontmatter/acknowledgements.md

 strongest influence on my scientific philosophy.
 Throughout my Ph.D., he has been both a dear friend and statistical shaman.
-His remarkable ability to teach the complex details of statistical inference, physical biology, and computer programming transformed the way I consider and approach biological questions.
+His remarkable ability to teach the complex details of statistical inference, physical biology, and computer programming transformed the way I view the world around me.
+Like Rob, Justins dedication to education is far beyond that of most other scientists.
+During my years at Caltech, I've TA'd with for Justin $\approx 10$ times.
+Every time, I left the course with a deeper knowledge of the subject and a greater appreciation for his dedication to his students.

 \hspace{10mm}I owe a great deal of my development as a scientist to those with whom I've shared the lab.
 Heun Jin Lee is a master of all things precise and served as someone I could go to for advice on any topic ranging from the scientific to the deeply personal.
-His dedication to writing down theory and performing experiments and theory with extreme care has shaped my impression of how science should be performed and, just as importantly, communicated.
+His dedication to writing down theory and performing experiments with extreme care has shaped my impression of how science should be performed and, just as importantly, communicated.
 Alongside Heun Jin, I've had the pleasure to be coauthors with Manuel Razo-Mejia, Soichi Hirokawa, Muir Morrison, Zofii